docusign/sfdc-recipe-rest-create-envelope/README.md

   After setting up a Salesforce Developer account as well as a DocuSign Developer account, [Install DocuSign eSignature for Salesforce from AppExchange](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000001taX4EAI) in your Salesforce org.

   ### 2. DocuSign Integrator key setup
-  - Login to your DocuSign Developer Sandbox and click on **Go to Admin** .
+  - Login to your DocuSign Developer account and click on **Settings** .
   - Select **API and Keys** link which should be found under **'Integrations'**.
   - Click on **Add Integrator Key**
   - Provide an App Description and click **Save**